Partners in shaping social change

 “Ten years on, over 60 Credit Suisse staff, drawn from every level of our organisation, are involved with City Year UK on a yearly basis.
-We offer skills-based support for volunteer mentors and we’ve been delighted to reach out directly to pupils.
+We offer skills-based support for City Year Mentors and we’ve been delighted to reach out directly to pupils.
 We’ve hosted primary and secondary school pupils in our offices for a transatlantic video call with pupils from New York and facilitated a four-year partnership with the National Gallery.
-Focus list pupils from London and the West Midlands have had the chance to visit the Gallery and engage with paintings to create their own artwork, with sessions coordinated by volunteer mentors.
+Focus list pupils from London and the West Midlands have had the chance to visit the Gallery and engage with paintings to create their own artwork, with sessions coordinated by City Year Mentors.

 “Just as rewarding has been our involvement in back office projects, covering everything from HR and how to lay an office out, to helping with performance management systems and internal communications.
 Such a range of ‘hands-on’ volunteering opportunities has been hugely motivational for our own staff and supported their own personal development.
 One of our staff said that mentoring a young volunteer for 12 months was the most rewarding thing they had taken part in all year.
 That one person’s experience sums up our whole partnership – It has been a win-win for everyone.”

 “I remember my first personal experience of the charity.
-I was asked to join a Q&A panel as part of a career development session for volunteer mentors and I was blown away by the interest the young people showed in what I had to say.
-At that point I totally got what we were doing to help employability because as a volunteer mentor you get experience.
-A City Year covers everything from the basics, like getting up early every morning, to developing your emotional intelligence – really seeing what you’re like at interacting with other young
+I was asked to join a Q&A panel as part of a career development session for City Year Mentors and I was blown away by the interest the young people showed in what I had to say.
+At that point I totally got what we were doing to help employability because as a volunteer you get experience.
+A City Year covers everything from the basics, like getting up early every morning, to developing your emotional intelligence – really seeing what you’re like at interacting with other young people and colleagues.

-“I was also asked very early on to go into a school and I began to see the other side of the equation; how important volunteer mentors are to children and how they are differentiated from teachers.
-Volunteer mentors represent everything a child might need – they fill in the gaps they have in their lives.”
+“I was also asked very early on to go into a school and I began to see the other side of the equation; how important City Year Mentors are to children and how they are differentiated from teachers.
+City Year Mentors represent everything a child might need – they fill in the gaps they have in their lives.”